MrHedmad/kerblam-paper/src/main.typ

 A common place to store documentation is the top-level of the project repository, but some templates use the `docs` folder, also coming from guidelines used in the Python community (to use tools such as Sphinx @SphinxSphinxDocumentation).

+We can conclude by restating that the second principle states that documentation is essential.

 === 3.
 Be logical, obvious and predictable
 When a project layout is logical, obvious and predictable, a human user can very easily and quickly understand it and interact with it.

+We already mentioned the meanings of these words, but it is important to highlight them here.
-To be *logical*, a layout should categorize files based on their content, and logically arrange them.
+To be *logical*, a layout should categorize files based on their content, and logically arrange them following such categories.
 To be *obvious*, this categorization should make sense at a glance, even to non-experts.
 For instance, a folder named "scripts" should contain scripts (to be obvious) and only scripts (to be logical).
 A folder named "configuration" should similarly contain configuration files and configuration files only.
 To be *predictable*, a layout should adhere to community standards, so that it "looks" similar to other projects.
 This creates minimal friction when a user first encounters the project and desires to interact with it.

 This principle is present also in other aspects of project structure other than layout.
 For instance, the structure of documentation can also benefit from the same principles, but in a different context: logically arranged, obvious in structure, and similar to other projects.

+We can summarise this third principle like this: Be logical, obvious and predictable.

 === 4.
 Promote (easy) reproducibility
 Scientific Reproducibility has been and still is a central issue, particularly in the field of biomedical research @erringtonChallengesAssessingReplicability2021 @ioannidisWhyMostPublished2005a.
 Scientific software developers hold the crucial responsibility towards the scientific community of creating reproducible data analysis software.

 "Reproducibility" can be understood as the ability of a third-party user to understand the research issue investigated by the project, how it was addressed, and practically execute the analysis proper again to obtain a hopefully similar and ideally identical result as the original author(s).
+This has twofold benefits: a reproducible analysis evokes more confidence in those that read and review it, and it makes it much easier to repurpose to analise similar data in the future.

 In the modern era, scientists are equipped with powerful tools to enable reproducibility, such as containerization, virtualization, etc.
-While a discussion on how reproducibility can be achieved eludes the scope of this article, the project layout can be a promoter of reproducibility, especially when all other principles exposed here are respected.
+While a discussion on how reproducibility can be achieved eludes the scope of this article, the project layout can promote it, especially when all other principles exposed here are respected.

-Including obvious and easily implementable reproducibility methods right in the layout of the project can be helpful towards increasing adoption of these practices.
+This incresed adoption can be promoted by including obvious and easily implementable reproducibility methods right in the layout of the project.

 Workflow managers, like Nextflow @ditommasoNextflowEnablesReproducible2017, Snakemake @molderSustainableDataAnalysis2021 and the Common Workflow Language @crusoeMethodsIncludedStandardizing2022 are key tools to enable reproducibility.
 They allow a researcher to describe in detail the workflow used, from input files to final output, offloading the burden of execution to the workflow manager.
 This allows greater transparency in the methodology used, and even make reproducibility a possibility in more complex data analysis scenarios.
+Additionally, some workflow managers are structured to promote reusability of the analysis code, even on different architectures or in high performance computing environments @crusoeMethodsIncludedStandardizing2022.

-Some workflow managers even allow the tracking and storage of provenance information, allowing even more advanced attribution, accountability and reproducibility.
+Some workflow managers even allow the tracking and storage of provenance information, allowing even more advanced attribution, accountability and reproducibility of the analysis.

+We can conclude this section by stating the fourth and last principle: Be (easily) reproducible.

 == Kerblam!
 We have designed a very simple but powerful and flexible project layout together with a project management tool aiming at upholding the principles outlined in the previous section.